weilyuwang/spring-reactive-api/README.md

 ```
 brew services list
 ```
-- You should see the service `mongodb-community` listed as started.
+- You should see the service `mongodb-community` listed as `started`.